 When economists, who after more than 200 years have not figured out what exactly the difference between profit and income is, talk about science and logic things become a bit surreal.

-One outstanding characteristic of Heterodoxy in particular is that deductivism or the axiomatic-deductive method is abhorred.
+One outstanding characteristic of Heterodoxy, in particular, is that deductivism or the axiomatic-deductive method is abhorred.
 Consequently, other methods are proposed.
 One among others is abduction.

 This, to be sure, is perfectly legitimate.
 The question is this: if the abductive method is indeed superior, why not apply it and present concrete results?
 Success is the best argument.
-To recall, it were the discoveries of Galileo, Newton or Einstein which cemented the reputation of the axiomatic-deductive method.
+To recall, it was the discoveries of Galileo, Newton, or Einstein which cemented the reputation of the axiomatic-deductive method.
 This method sums up the personal experience of genuine scientists and postulates the primacy of theory over naive empiricism: “This indicates that any attempt logically to derive the basic concepts and laws of mechanics from the ultimate data of experience is doomed to failure.”
 (Einstein, 1934, p.
 166)

 It is a remarkable coincidence that Einstein deduced gravity waves from his theory in 1916 and in our days, 100 years later, they are observed.
 This success is a fine specimen for the primacy of theory and a smashing refutation of naive empiricism.

 In marked contrast, abduction postulates the primacy of empiricism: “In inference to the best explanation we start with a body of (purported) data/facts/evidence and search for explanations that can account for these data/facts/evidence.”
 (See intro)